I recently told my twin sister that my biggest dream when I was five years old was to buy a whole grilled chicken and eat it myself.

 The grilled chicken was a luxury food for us.

 I wanted to taste the wing, the chicken leg, and some white meat.

 But a chicken has only two wings, two legs, and two breasts.

 And we were five.
 So how the hell can you taste them all?

 I can clearly recall how my mom ate mainly the leftovers over the chicken bones so that her three children could have more meat.

-Never doubt the value of someone's dream when it is inspired by the people who gave you a beating heart.
+Never doubt the value of someone's dream when it is inspired by the people who gave them a beating heart.

 Every Sunday, I send an email to my readers, sharing one personal story from my actual life that makes me a grittier person every day.